 All those shades pop up naturally through their eyes.

 That's why trust and being relaxed is important because it will avoid any muscular tension on the face and open up the eyes area

 "Photography has always been an important part of my life.
 Being able to capture a specific moment through the lens, choosing particular angles, lighting and depth to personalised it is something that shall never grow old to me.

 I first discovered my love for photography taking pictures with my old mobile phone, a Motorola D600.
 I used to photograph almost anything captured my attention, (especially nature).

 Several years later, I bought my first DLSR camera (a Nikon D3400)which has opened a whole new world and perspective the art of photography.
 I start learning about aperture, shutter speed and ISO controls which give me a more artistic approach to my photos, and my passion grew with it.

-I’ve been going through different styles of photography from landscape to portrait which a high interest also in shooting macro photography.
+I’ve been going through different styles of photography from landscape to portrait with a high interest also in shooting macro photography.

 A few years later, I upgraded my camera to a Nikon D750 and started working as a professional photographer first with clothing brands, then creative portraits for music artists and recently product photography.